washera-kibe/washera-kibe/README.md

 - 🎓 As a student, I aim to collaborate on projects, contribute to open-source, and continually push my boundaries in tech.

  🌍 Let's Connect!
-- 📧 Feel free to reach out to me for collaboration, questions, or simply to share ideas!
+- 📧 Feel free to reach out at washerakibe@gmail.com for collaboration, questions, or simply to share ideas!

 Thank you for visiting my profile.
 I look forward to connecting with fellow tech enthusiasts!